 ◉ Pulling on the lead or not coming when called

-◉ Extreme anxiety or frustration
+◉ Experiencing extreme anxiety or frustration

 I can help!